 Contribution.
-Learning about each others' experiences and perspectives is an integral part of the learning process in this course.
+Learning about each other's experiences and perspectives is an integral part of the learning process in this course.
 I believe that you will learn a lot about yourself and your fellow classmates.
 To work effectively in this course, therefore, you are expected to be an active participant in our learning environment.
-This is why you are required to contribute to class discussions.
+This is why you are required to contribute to class discussions and to read almost all of your classmates' posts.
 Please be advised that your grade will suffer if you do not participate and contribute to the intellectual life of our class.